smartadserver/SAS-MoPub-Adapter-iOS/README.md

 Smart AdServer - MoPub SDK Adapter for iOS
 ==============================================

+This repository is deprecated, please refer to the new repository https://github.com/smartadserver/smart-mopub-mediation-adapter-ios.

 Introduction
 ------------
 The **_Smart AdServer iOS SDK_** can be used with **_MoPub SDK_** through Custom Event Classes provided in this repository.